tlaukkan/zigbee4java/README.md

 This library provides API to Zigbee network through CC2531 dongle.

-Example hardware that can be controlled:
+Example hardware that can be controlled with zigbee4java:

-1) Philips Hue Bulb
+1. Philips Hue Bulb

 Prerequisites
 -------------